Welcome

 Watch The Video

-National Science Olympiad is a non-profit organization which promotes science instruction by organizing a national level Science Olympiad tournament annually (usually in May).
+National Science Olympiad is a non-profit organization that promotes science instruction by organizing a national level Science Olympiad tournament annually (usually in May).
 Since inception of the idea in 1985, Jack Cairns and Gerard Putz have been promoting Science Olympiad instruction and competition throughout the United States and Canada.
 Now, 13,500 schools, or roughly 2-3 million junior, middle and high school students prepare and compete each year.

-Washington Science Olympiad is a State level, non-profit organization which operates independently of National Science Olympiad.
-However, because of the history and nature of Science Olympiad the function of the two entities, National Science Olympiad and Washington Science Olympiad is interdependent.
+Washington Science Olympiad is a state level, non-profit organization which operates independently of National Science Olympiad.
+However, because of the history and nature of Science Olympiad the function of the two entities, National Science Olympiad and Washington Science Olympiad, is interdependent.

-Washington State regional tournaments are held in the NW (Everett), SW (Vancouver) and Eastern (Spokane) areas of the state in March.
-The State tournament is held in April and currently hosted at either EWU in Cheney or Clark College in Vancouver.
+The state tournament is held in April and currently is hosted at either Eastern Washington University in Cheney or Clark College in Vancouver.

 Washington Science Olympiad tournaments are held on Saturdays and take all day.
-Usually, check-in and opening ceremony are early in the morning, competition takes place throughout the late morning and early afternoon, competitors are assessed, scores are tallied and awards (trophies and medals) are distributed in the early evening.
+Usually, check-in and opening ceremony are early in the morning, competition takes place throughout the late morning and early afternoon, competitors are assessed, scores are tallied, and awards (trophies and medals) are distributed in the early evening.

 The workload for presenting a science-based competition of this nature is enormous.
 Each competition takes months to prepare.
 Thankfully, Washington has had strong support from community individuals, businesses and educational institutions.
-If you would like to learn more about Washington Science Olympiad, please get involved.
+If you would like to learn more about National Science Olympiad or Washington Science Olympiad, click on the links or ... just dive in!
 There is a place for you!
-Write to: Jean Cavanaugh if you would like to register a team, volunteer to assist with competition prep or provide financial support as an official sponsor.
-Thank you.

 History of Champions